 Should I visit Columbia or Phoenix?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Both the largest and capital city of South Carolina, Columbia is literally the center of everything.
 Geographically it is located in the middle of the state, and it is the home to the University of South Carolina, the Army's Fort Jackson, as well as a variety of museums that celebrate the city's art, history, and culture.

 The most populous city in the American Southwest, Phoenix is the capital city of Arizona and busiest hub of activity in the general area.
 Geographically it is located in the Sonoran Desert, making for long hot summers and mild winters.
 This climate has ensured a thriving tourism industry with plenty of attractions both in and around Phoenix.

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Columbia is $0.00, while the average daily cost in Phoenix is $187.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
 What follows is a categorical breakdown of travel costs for Columbia and Phoenix in more detail.

 Looking for a hotel in Columbia or Phoenix?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.

 Kayak helps you find the best prices for hotels, flights, and rental cars for destinations around the world.
 Compare prices for multiple destinations when planning your next trip.

 Also for Phoenix, here are a few examples of actual transportation services: